IIIF/api/source/auth/2.0/index.md

 https://authentication.example.org/login?origin=https://client.example.com/
 ```

-The server _MAY_ use this information to validate the origin supplied in subsequent requests to the access token service, for example by encoding it in the cookie returned.
+The server _MAY_ use this information to validate the origin supplied in subsequent requests to the access token service.

 ### 3.3.
 Interaction Patterns